Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \subsubsection{Robustness metrics and approaches}

 While generally seen as important and relevant, there are no tried and proven metrics to assess the robustness of ML models, nor a proper taxonomy.
-The taxonomy in~\cite{taori2020measuring} provides an overview of possible changes to the input data.
-While centered around image data, many ideas can be carried over to other types of data.
-They distinguish between \textit{natural} and \textit{synthetic} changes to the input data. \textit{Natural} changes equate to changes to the dataset relying solely on unmodified data points, whereas \textit{synthetic} changes allow for modification (e.g., perturbations) of data points.
+The taxonomy by~\citet{taori2020measuring} provides an overview of possible changes to the input data.
 We differentiate between three types of changes:

-\paragraph{Distribution shift} Our notion of a distribution shift refers to changes of either the marginal distribution of the target or the distribution of the features (conditional on the target) on a macro level.
-This concept is often associated with domain adaption (which is becoming increasingly popular as a research area, see~\citet{Zhang13} for an introduction).
-Several typical real-world examples would be the increase in temperature of a manufacturing environment that leads to a change in sensor readings, or an image classification task previously trained and tested on only well-lit pictures suddenly exposed to darker pictures, or different weather conditions.
-Typical metrics used to assess robustness in the context of distribution shifts are \emph{effective robustness} $\rho(f) = acc_2(f) - \beta(acc_1(f))$, where $acc_1, acc_2$ are the accuracies pre- and post- domain shift, and $\beta$ is the chosen baseline accuracy on the shifted test set. \citet{duchi2020learning} show that optimizing a model for robustness in the context of distribution shift equates to optimizing it for performance on the tails.
-They then propose to reformulate the optimization problem from optimizing for average performance to instead using a metric that upweights the regions with the highest loss.
-They dub this reformulated optimization problem the \textit{distributionally robust problem}.
-Indeed, the notion of \textit{distributionally robust optimization} has existed for some time and has been applied to both data-driven and ML problems~\citep{delage2010distributionally,rahimian2019distributionally}.
+\paragraph{Distribution shift} Our notion of a distribution shift refers to changes of either the marginal distribution of the target or the distribution of the features (conditional on the target) on a macro level\footnote{This concept is often associated with domain adaption (which is becoming increasingly popular as a research area, see~\citet{Zhang13} for an introduction)}.
+A typical metric used to assess robustness in the context of distribution shifts is the \emph{effective robustness} $\rho(f) = acc_2(f) - \beta(acc_1(f))$, where $acc_1, acc_2$ are the accuracies pre- and post-distribution shift respectively and $\beta(x)$ is the chosen baseline accuracy given a pre-domain shift accuracy $x$.
+It represents an adjustment according to the information how much of a performance drop can be expected for models without robustness intervention given a certain accuracy pre-domain shift.
+Additional information on how to compute $\beta(x)$ for a given distribution shift can be found e.g., in~\citet{taori2020measuring}.